ArduPilot/ardupilot_wiki/common/source/docs/common-openpilot-revo-mini.rst

 -  **Default Interfaces**

    -  6 PWM outputs
-   -  RC input PPM/sBus on RC input port's signal pin 1
+   -  RC input PPM/sBus on RC input port's signal pin 3 (the yellow wire) )
    -  analog to digital inputs for battery voltage and current monitoring, more adcs possible on arbitrary pins
    -  GPS rx / tx on RC input signal pins 3 & 4
    -  Telem1 on mainport